Microsoft 365 OneDrive and SharePoint Integration

 -

 This is going to be the URL to the public iView page in the Archer environment.
-(See the Release history section below for instructions on creating the Custom iView).
+(See the Microsoft 365 OneDrive and SharePoint Integration section below for instructions on creating the Custom iView).

 Ex: https://[YourArcherHostURL]/Portal/IViewsRender.aspx?iviewId=[ID].
 The Querystring parameters need to be set to the following:-